unicef/kindly/docs/development.md

 Unauthorized keys in the request will return a `403` HTTP error.

 *Note: For developmental purposes, the API will still run if this environment variable is not set when running locally as described below*

+Alternatively,to test the codebase add your localhost:port URL to the list of `allowed_origins` in the api.py file.

 ## Running Locally